Puerto Rico Feature

 Condos and vacation rentals offer an inexpensive option, especially for larger families.
 They typically have multiple bedrooms and you can cook for yourselves.
-ESJ Towers Condo Hotel, in Condado, is right on the beach in San Juan.
+ESJ Towers, in Isla Verde, is right on the best beach in San Juan.

 Things to Do

-Arecibo Lighthouse & Historical Park.
-Local families love this small theme park built around the Faro de Los Morrillos lighthouse.
+Arecibo Lighthouse and Historical Park.
+Local families flock to this small theme park built around the Los Morrillos lighthouse.
 It has a museum on seafaring, including pirates.
 In winter, kids can spy for whales from the lighthouse observation platform.
-The playground has a pirate's cave and replica galleon as well as a Taíno village.
+The playground has a pirate's cave and replica galleon, as well as a Taíno village.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US